By Y Satyanarayana

-As the countdown begins for the Leader of Opposition, YS Jagan Mohan Reddy's six-month long walkathon, termed Praja Sankalpa Yatra, here's a a brief recap of some of the great marches through time which have stirred the imagination of the people.
+As celebrations begin to mark 100 days of the AP Leader of Opposition, YS Jagan Mohan Reddy's six-month long walkathon, termed Praja Sankalpa Yatra, here's a a brief recap of some of the great marches through time which have stirred the imagination of the people.
 History is replete with examples of men of the masses who have marched through cities, towns and villages to reach out to the weakest of the weak, and the most deprived and marginalized sections of society.

-Mahatma Gandhi, former Prime Minister P. Chandrashekar and the late Dr YS Rajashekhar Reddy are among the pioneers of this public outreach programme, who through their walkathons created huge impact on the masses.
-YS Rajasekhara Reddy’s son and currently the leader of the Opposition in Andhra Pradesh, YS Jagan Mohan Reddy, undertook, as he had promised, his highly popular Odarpu Yatra to console the families of those who either committed suicide or died of shock upon hearing the news of the tragic demise of their beloved leader, YS Rajashekar Reddy.
+Mahatma Gandhi, former Prime Minister P. Chandrashekar, the late YS Rajashekhar Reddy and his son and President of the YSR Congress Party, YS Jagan Mohan Reddy, who undertook, as he had promised, his highly popular Odarpu Yatra to console the families of those who either committed suicide or died of shock upon hearing the news of the tragic demise of their beloved leader, YS Rajashekar Reddy.
 Though other leaders have taken up outreach programmes such as padayatras or walkathons, very few of them have left a lasting impression on the hearts and minds of the people.
 The one other instance of a march which changed the course of the history of a nation is the Long March of Mao Zedong in neighbouring China.

 The Dandi March